List of The Waltons characters: Corabeth Walton Godsey

-In season three, John's second cousin Corabeth Walton (Ronnie Claire Edwards) arrives in Walton's Mountain after her mother's death.
+In season three, John Sr.'s second cousin Corabeth Walton (Ronnie Claire Edwards, 1933–2016), arrives in Walton's Mountain after her mother's death.
 After years of caring for her invalid parents, Corabeth is nervous and shy and has retreated into a shell.
-She holds some resentment toward her sister, Orma Lee (Edwards in a dual role), who left Corabeth to care for their parents and has since married four times.
-Olivia and Esther encourage her and build her self-esteem so she can express her interest in storekeeper/family friend Ike Godsey.
-They eventually marry and adopt a daughter, Aimee Louise.
-Whether they marry out of love or mutual loneliness is explored throughout the series.
+She holds some resentment toward her sister of a completely different personality, Orma Lee (also played by Edwards in a dual role), who left Corabeth to care for their parents and has since been married at least four times.
+Olivia and Esther encourage Corabeth and build up her self-esteem so she can express her new interest in storekeeper/family friend Ike Godsey.
+They eventually marry and after some settling down issues, eventually adopt a ten-years old, blonde-haired daughter, Aimee Louise (Rachel Longaker / DeAnna Robbins).
+Whether they married out of love or mutual loneliness is explored occasionally throughout the series.
 Marriage and motherhood cause Corabeth to flower into an eccentric, self-refined aspiring socialite—and the town busybody.
 She deals with several private battles: alcoholism, depression, temptation to infidelity, and her intense longing to forever abandon the rural backwater for a more cultured, cosmopolitan life.
 In later seasons she dresses in a flamboyant, urban manner with trendy hairstyles and bold dresses and suits, out of place with the Walton women and the conservative rural area.
 She is innovative, and improves the yard goods and millinery departments at Godsey's store.
 Humorously, she always addresses her husband as "Mr. Godsey" except for intimate private moments.
 Despite her desire to live someplace other than Walton's Mountain, Corabeth does seem to genuinely like and care for the Walton family.
 She regards Olivia as a friend, and attempts to help Jim-Bob with his studies, encouraging him to follow his dreams.
-Later in the series she becomes a real-estate agent for the area.
+Later in the series she trains and becomes a real-estate agent for the area.